vic-ma/howtodismantle.github.io/_posts/2026-01-06-Stream-Dream-Bringing-Azure-Event-Hub-Data-to-Life-in-Peakboard.md

   - name: OPCUAToAzureHub.pbfx
     url: /assets/2026-01-06/OPCUAToAzureHub.pbfx
 ---
-Azure Event Hubs are a high-throughput, real-time data ingestion service.
+Azure Event Hubs is a high-throughput, real-time data ingestion service.
 You can think of it as a large, scalable entry-point for streamed data (e.g. telemetry, logs, sensor data, clickstreams, IoT signals).

 In a factory environment, you'll often see Event Hubs being used to ingest telemetry and sensor data from machines.
 To learn the basics of Event Hubs and understand how data flows from the source to the destination, check out Microsoft's [introduction to Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about).

 There are two main ways to integrate Azure Event Hubs into Peakboard:
 * Peakboard acts as an **event source** and streams events to Azure Event Hubs.